wayne391/wayne391.github.io/_pages/about.md

 Hi!
 I’m Wen-Yi Hsiao (wayne391).

-I specialize in Multimedia Research and Engineering,
+I specialize in Multimedia Research and Engineering.
-focusing on Music, Audio, Digital Signal Processing (DSP), and Computer Vision.
+specifically, they are Music, Audio, Digital Signal Processing, and Computer Vision.
-* As a researcher, I've published over 10 [publications]() with more than 1,1k citations.
+* As a **Researcher**, I've published over 10 [publications]() with more than 1,1k citations.
-* As an engineer, I’ve contributed several [projects]() to GitHub, earning over 2.5k stars.
+* As an **Engineer**, I’ve contributed several [projects]() to GitHub, earning over 2.5k stars.

 I received my B.S. & M.S. in Computer Science from [National Tsing Hua University](https://www.nthu.edu.tw/),
 where I was advised by Dr. [Yi-Hsuan Yang](https://affige.github.io/).